All Episodes

 You know, he's in a difficult spot, obviously, because he's going up against Donald Trump.

-It wouldn't be it wouldn't be even a question.
+It wouldn't be even a question.

-But of course, when you've got Donald Trump, he's big energy and he's gonna suck up a lot of the attention, and of course, he's gonna do well in the polls every time there's a you know a legal challenge against him, he does better in the polls.
+But, of course, when you've got Donald Trump, he's big energy and he's going to suck up a lot of the attention.

-But I tell people this there is such a difference between our nomination process, our primaries, and the general election.
+But I tell people this, there is such a difference between our nomination process, our primaries, and the general election.

 That's where the concern is.

-And I think if the DeSantis team was smart, and I think they are, I think what they should be doing, instead of you know, playing to the right of Trump, is saying, I can win, he cannot.
+And I think if the DeSantis team was smart, and I think they are, I think what they should be doing instead of, you know, playing to the right of Trump is saying, I can win, he cannot.

 He lost in 2020.